 Off-Season Betting Odds For The World Series Breakdown

-Oddsmakers across virtually every legal sportsbook have the Los Angeles Dodgers in place as the favorite to win the 2021 World Series.
+Oddsmakers across virtually every legal sportsbook had the Los Angeles Dodgers in place as the favorite to win the 2021 World Series.

-The Dodgers expect to return a core of All-Stars including former MVP Mookie Betts, Cody Bellinger, Max Muncy, and Corey Seager on offense.
-Pitching greats like Clayton Kershaw, Trevor Bauer, and Walker Buehler are also on the team, which produced a league-best 43-17 regular-season record in 2020.
+The Dodgers expected to return a core of All-Stars, including former MVP Mookie Betts, Cody Bellinger, Max Muncy, and Corey Seager on offense.
+Pitching greats like Clayton Kershaw, Trevor Bauer, and Walker Buehler were also on the team, which produced a league-best 43-17 regular-season record in 2020.

 New York Yankees

 The Yankees made their MLB-record 56th postseason appearance in 2020, going 33-27 and finishing 2nd in the AL East.
 New York advanced to the American League Division Series but lost to the Tampa Bay Rays in five games.

-The Yankees pitching staff, anchored by All-Star Gerrit Cole, should return as an improved unit for 2021, as the Yankees often spend whatever money is necessary to bolster the roster in the offseason.
-New York’s powerful batting lineup, projected to bring back Aaron Judge, Luke Voit, and DJ LeMahieu, stands as one of MLB’s most intimidating offensive forces.
+The Yankees pitching staff, anchored by All-Star Gerrit Cole, was expected to return as an improved unit for 2021, as the Yankees often spend whatever money is necessary to bolster the roster in the offseason.
+New York’s powerful batting lineup, which was projected to bring back Aaron Judge, Luke Voit, and DJ LeMahieu, stood as one of MLB’s most intimidating offensive forces.

 The Braves held a three-games-to-one lead on the Dodgers in the 2020 National League Championship Series.
 The team saw its chances at a World Series appearance thwarted, however, as Los Angeles came back for three consecutive wins to clinch an improbable comeback.

-Atlanta returns to the 2021 season as a strong contender for a championship in the eyes of legal sportsbooks.
-Pitching ace Max Fried comes back as the centerpiece of the Braves’ starting rotation.
+Atlanta returned to the 2021 season as a strong contender for a championship in the eyes of legal sportsbooks.
+Pitching ace Max Fried came back as the centerpiece of the Braves’ starting rotation as well.

 Atlanta’s batting order includes offensive powerhouses like Freddie Freeman, Marcell Ozuna, and Adam Duvall.
-After finishing first in the NL East in 2020, the Braves look poised for a return to the postseason in 2021.
+After finishing first in the NL East in 2020, the Braves looked poised for a return to the postseason in 2021.